hwarang97/snake_game/README.md

 ## Why can't variable be used when declaring an array?
 Unlike python, error occurs when I use variable in array.
+Becuase C language declaration is performed in compile-time, it can't reference value in row, col memory.
+Value assingment to memory is performed in run-time.
+By contrast, python can declare array with variable cause it supports dynamic declaration.
+Cause python interpretes line by line, when array declaration line is executed, interpreter can access memory of variable.
 ```c
 int main()
 {